Canyon Ranch

-Canyon Ranch operates two destination health spa resorts and one retreat property in the United States.
-Canyon Ranch resorts are located in Tucson, Arizona, and Lenox, Massachusetts; its retreat property is located in Woodside, California.
+Canyon Ranch operates two destination spas and one retreat property in the United States.
+The two Canyon Ranch spa resorts are located in Tucson, Arizona, and Lenox, Massachusetts; its retreat property is located in Woodside, California.
 Canyon Ranch also operates Spa + Fitness locations with primarily day spa facilities.
 These are located at The Venetian and the Palazzo hotels in Las Vegas, and on cruise lines including Cunard Line, Regent Seven Seas, Oceania, and Celebrity.

 History

 Canyon Ranch was founded by Mel and Enid Zuckerman and Jerry Cohen in 1979 in Tucson, Arizona.
 Zuckerman was originally inspired to start a health resort after his own success with improving his health.
 Following the financial success of the Tucson location, the Lenox resort opened in 1989.
 Spa + Fitness locations began opening starting in 1999.
-Additional locations were also located in Miami, Florida and Kaplankaya, Turkey.
+Additional locations were also located in Miami, Florida, and Kaplankaya, Türkiye.
 In 2008 Canyon Ranch faced a class action lawsuit and agreed to pay $14.7 million to workers who claimed they were deprived of tips.
 The plaintiffs consisted of hundreds of waiters, massage therapists, yoga instructors, and housekeepers.
 The settlement covered employees who worked from April 2004 to October 2007.

 In mid 2017, Canyon Ranch was purchased by Goff Capital and the company's global headquarters were consequently moved to Downtown Fort Worth, Texas.